 Why?
 Because judicial campaign contributions often come from special interests that want their influence to shape how judges rule on cases-and that's a threat to America's rule of law that's respected throughout the world.
+The Republican candidate received money largely from business interests, while the Democrat got money from trial lawyers.

 Maintaining fair and impartial courts is important for public confidence in the courts-yet the current situation doesn't help.
 National polls show that three in four Americans believe campaign contributions affect judges' decisions.